 And how will we in the nonprofit and philanthropic activist world know if we are “getting there?”
 In my first post on this subject, I lamented that existing dashboards may tell you how much fuel you have and how fast you’re going, but they won’t help you navigate to a destination – until you have the philanthropic equivalent of a GPS.

 The metric most in demand is the one that displays how your organization’s work moves a needle that perhaps moves another needle in one of the ways you’ve declared important in your mission statement.
 A good dashboard would show something like a progress-o-meter, the big needle in the display above.
-We need the equivalent of problem reduction (or opportunity enhancement) per resource expended.
-That’s a distant ideal for the field of metrics, but for the field of accountability, the demand for better communication of “progress” is close at hand.
-Every organization that looks outside or upstream for resources faces it.
+It would show the equivalent of progress in problem reduction or asset improvement (as defined in the organization’s mission) per resource expended.
+Every organization that looks outside its window sees a version of it.

-Fortunately, we need not operate blind in a fog bank.
+Fortunately, unlike Lindbergh, we need not operate blind in a fog bank, though we don’t have such a cockpit display of “mission control” yet.
 What if we navigated toward a set of key social indicators?
 Couldn’t those readings guide our efforts?
 Homing beacons exist in the form of key social indicators (local measures of poverty, and wealth; of increased job opportunities, and unemployment; of recidivism, and successful returns to community life, etc) that are available from government agencies and universities throughout the country.

-There’s still a large gap in our navigational systems – too many organizations don’t know how their organization’s activities conceivably connect up with readings on relevant social indicators.
+There’s still a large gap in our navigational systems.
+Too many philanthropic or nonprofit organizations don’t know how their organization’s activities could align with readings on relevant social indicators.
 The goal must be to narrow that gap, first in the rhetoric and then in our ability to notice and measure progress.

 The value of such a complex dashboard is that it can stimulate and enhance your strategic thinking.
-What exactly is to be done with more staff, more money, more political capital, more effective program design that allows you to meet up with key indicators being monitored out there?
-When you can answer those questions, you can tell yourself and others if you’re making progress on your mission.
+How exactly can more staff, more money, more political capital, more effective program design let you make progress on the key indicators you could be monitoring?
+When you can answer those questions, you can report to your passengers and the control tower the extent of your progress against your mission.

 Complex, yes.
-But successful work in all our areas of social life that need upgrading is a complex business.
-A dashboard design, if we want to improve on Lindberg’s, has to contend with these realities.
+But successful work in all nonprofit and philanthropic missions is a complex business.
+A dashboard design, if we want to improve on Lindbergh’s, has to contend with these realities.

 # # #